-At the back of each chalet at Kuyenda is an open-air bathroom with a sandy floor.
+At the back of each chalet, through a reed and mesh door, is an open-air bathroom with a sandy floor.
 Here you'll find a flushing toilet, twin handbasins and a drum shower, which is filled on request.

-Kuyenda's thatched main area is deliberately simple, which adds to its charm.
-It houses the bar, a sitting area with comfortable white sofa, a well-stocked library and a dining table.
+Kuyenda's thatched main area is deliberately simple, which adds to the rustic charm of the camp.
+It houses the bar, a sitting area with a comfortable white sofa, a small library of reference books and a dining table.
 A portable washstand and canvas basin to wash away the dust from the day is located nearby, and a campfire overlooks the plain beyond.

-Ideal length of stay: Three nights is the ideal length of say at Kuyenda.
-This bush camp combines well with any of its sister-camps, Chindeni Camp, Chamilandu Camp, Bilimungwe Camp or Kapamba Camp.
-We also often combine it with Tafika, which is another small camp, with top-notch guiding, which is in a contrasting area of the Valley, much further north.
+- Three nights is the ideal length of say at Kuyenda.
+This bushcamp combines well with any of its sister camps, Chindeni Camp, Chamilandu Camp, Bilimungwe Camp or Kapamba Camp.
+We also often combine it with Tafika: another small camp with top-notch guiding, which is in a contrasting area of the Luangwa Valley, much further north.

-Directions: Kuyenda is reached by taking an hour's flight from Lusaka to Mfuwe Airport.
-From here it is about at 45-minute drive to Mfuwe Lodge, where you will often break for lunch before a two-hour game drive through South Luangwa National Park to Kuyenda camp.
+- After an hour's flight from Lusaka to Mfuwe Airport, it is about 45 minutes’ drive to Mfuwe Lodge followed by a two-hour game drive through South Luangwa National Park to Kuyenda Bushcamp.

 Food & drink

-Food quality: The food standard at Kuyenda Bushcamp is very good.
+- The standard of food at Kuyenda Bushcamp is very good.
 Expect meals such as you might find at a good pub restaurant or country hotel where everything is fresh and home cooked under Babette’s watchful eye.